$\delta$-invariants of Du Val del Pezzo surfaces of degree 1

 We have $-K_S\sim C+E_1+E_2+E_3+E_4+E_5+E_6+E_7$.
 Let $P$ be a point on $S$.
 If the ramification divisor $R$ is reducible, then this implies the existence of a $(-1)$-curve $A_4$ which intersects the fundamental cycle only at $E_4$ and this intersection is transversal.\\ {\bf Step 1.} Suppose $P\in E_4$.
-If we contract the curve $C$ the resulting surface is isomorphic to a weak del Pezzo surface of degree $2$ with at most Du Val singularities.
-Thus, there exist $(-1)$-curves and $(-2)$-curves which form the following dual graph:
+There exist $(-1)$-curves and $(-2)$-curves which form the following dual graph:

-Then the corresponding Zariski Decomposition of the divisor $-K_S-vE_4$ is: {\allowdisplaybreaks } The Zariski Decomposition follows from
+Then $\tau(E_4)=2$ and the Zariski Decomposition of the divisor $-K_S-vE_4$ is: {\allowdisplaybreaks } The Zariski Decomposition follows from